szabgab/codeandtalk.com/docs/VIDEOS.md

 The format should only include lower case a-z letters and dash (-).

 The name of the speaker usually can be found in title of the talk and/or in the description of the talk.
+In many cases the filename of the video also contains the name of the speaker(s).
+Sometimes however this is missing or only part of the name can be found.
+In such cases it is harder to track down who is the speaker.

 Check if the file date/people/full-name.txt exist, if not create it and fill it with the appropriate fields.
 You can usually find some of the details of the speaker on the web site of the event.
 From there you can usually